mariodruiz/PYNQ/docs/source/index.rst

 #.
 A high-level productivity language (Python in this case)
 #.
 FPGA overlays with extensive APIs exposed as Python libraries
 #.
 A web-based architecture served from the embedded processors, and
 #.
-The Jupyter Notebook framework deployed in an embedded context
+The Jupyter Notebook/Lab framework

 .. toctree::